 a noble suite of reception rooms, 18 bed and dressing rooms, ample domestic offices, stabling and agricultural buildings, excellent gardens and ornamental grounds, fishing pool and shrubberies, lodge, four cottages, a fine park, splendidly timbered with magnificent avenue half a mile in length, and ornamental lake formed by the River Blythe.

 The purchaser of Malvern Hall in 1896 was David Troman, a bedstead manufacturer from Birmingham.
 After years of neglect the hall was in a poor condition so David Troman reduced the height of the building, removing the top storey.
 He also added bow windows and balustrading.
-A plan of his additions, approved by Solihull Council in June 1909, is at the Core Library, Solihull (ref.: SOL-PS-1-2-1315).
+A plan of his additions, approved by Solihull Council in June 1909, is held at the Core Library, Solihull and attached here as a PDF (ref.: SOL-PS-1-2-1315).

 David Troman died suddenly on 12th August 1915, aged 58.
 Both of his sons had volunteered for the Birmingham Pals on the outbreak of war in August 1914 and, at the time of their father’s death, were awaiting posting to the front.
 The elder son, Charles Gordon Troman (1889-1916), an Old Silhillian, was killed in action on the Somme.